 Princeton in Latin America (PiLA) partners with NGOs and multilateral organizations and places highly qualified recent college graduates in year-long service fellowships with nonprofit, public service, humanitarian, and government organizations in Latin America and the Caribbean.
 Placements emphasize the power of firsthand work experience to shape young people's attitudes and mobilize them to effect positive social change.
 PiLA enhances the mission of its partners by building their capacity to constructively impact the communities they serve, addressing the social, economic, and political barriers to egalitarian community development.
-Since 2003, PiLA has placed almost 400 fellows with partners in 20 countries throughout the region.
+Since 2003, PiLA has placed over 400 fellows with partners in 20 countries throughout the region.

 Princeton in Latin America fellows apply their talents and commitment to advancing the socioeconomic development objectives of our partner organizations, with a lasting impact on communities and the lives of local people.